 How Do I Know If My Baby Squirrel Is Sick?

-Especially with exotic pets, it’s vital to get them to wildlife professionals who have experience.
+With exotic pets, it’s vital to get them to wildlife professionals who have experience.
 Many problems will be out of your scope of expertise, which can be detrimental to the baby.

 If you bought your squirrel from a breeder, you still need to make sure your little livewire is growing and functioning as it should.
-Spot an exotic vet in your area and keep up with annual vet visits.
+Find an exotic vet in your area and keep up with annual vet visits.

 Squirrel Health Issues

 There are certain illnesses that your squirrel can contract, but there are also problems they can pass along to you.
 Even domestically bred squirrels might still carry diseases.

 Veterinary testing can determine the health of your baby squirrel.
 Take your little critter to appointments faithfully, especially in their first year of life.

 Protect yourself while interacting with your squirrel to prevent the transmission of bacteria.
 Always remember to guard your skin and wash your hands afterward.

 Squirrels are bright eyed and bushy tailed.
 They’re zippy, alert, and quick on their feet.
 All healthy squirrels should carry these characteristics, so if you notice that they aren’t acting like themselves, look for other visual cues to see what might be wrong.